aligurbuz/nodeapi/README.md

 > Source Directory : it directly sends data to service main file (index.js)
 > in this directory can be one and more file.

-* how to transfer to data to main file (index.js) from any file that in source directory :
+* how to transfer to data to main file (index.js) from index.js that in source directory :

 ```diff